mattp76/DeependMvcUmbracoTwitter/README.md

 I did a tiny bit of front end, just to tidy up the feed.
 Bootstrap was used to help with this.

+Proxy! ... please also note I added a proxy server to the web config.
+This will need to be changed, and (or) add a your local under the bypass list.